Part Seven: The return of daytime programmes - and the Mi Amigo gets stuck on a sandbank.

 The All-Time Album Top 50, as broadcast in March 1976,

 Ed Foster's article about the ship's grounding is here.

-Part eight of ‘Caroline In the 70s’ is coming soon.
+Part eight of ‘Caroline In the 70s’ is over the page.